AndreeaDan27/Geekster/christmas_geekster_2022/README.md

 ### People

-The **people.xlsx** dataset contains the addresses (in longitude and latitude) of people with a certain name and date of birth.
+The **people.xlsx** dataset contains the addresses (in longitude and latitude) of people with a certain name and date of birth and the type of behaviour that they've had during the past year.
 Contains 5000 rows.

 You can see a preview of data in the following image: